nicolas-montani/Smart-Letterbox/README.md

 ____
 ### Questions to answer before Presentation

-[ ] What is the timeframe of the Presentation?
+[x] What is the timeframe of the Presentation?: 15min => 5min each!
-[ ] Are we required to bring Slides?
+[x] Are we required to bring Slides?: Yes we are => Focus Design and Evaluation and not on Implementation in the Presentation!
-[ ] What can we do, to make the presentation more exicting ?

 ## Overview